Petrux25/ansible-test/README.md

 This Ansible role is designed to automate the management of SSL certificates on a VMWare vCenter server.
 It connects with to the vCenter instance, validates connectivity, installs a specified CA root certificate into the trusted certificate store, and replaces the Machine SSL certificate with a new one provided by the user.

+## Known limitations

+- Certificate Sign Request limitation

+It is important to highlight that this automation requires the SSL certificate to originate from a very specific workflow.
+The Certificate Signing Request (CSR) must be generated directly from vCenter, either through the vCenter UI or via PowerCLI commands (e.g., `New-VIMachineCertificateSigningRequest`).
+This step is critical because it ensures the corresponding private key is created and stored locally on the host.
+The automation script installs the public certificate and relies on the host already possessing the matching private key.
+Furthermore, when having the CSR signed by a Certificate Authority (CA), it is vital to use a valid Certificate Template, this ensures the certificate is issued with the required Extended Key Usages (EKU), such as "Server Authentication" and "Client Authentication", for full compatibility.
+Using a certificate generated externally (where the private key does not reside on the host) will cause the replacement step to fail.

+Example: Generating a CSR using PowerCLI

+The following PowerCLI script demonstrates how to generate a CSR for a vCenter Server Server.

+* Procedure

+Step 1: Connect to your vCenter Server
+Open a PowerShell terminal with the VMware PowerCLI module loaded and connect to the vCenter Server.

+Connect-VIServer -Server 'vcenter01.local.com' -User 'administrator@vsphere.local' -Password 'YourPassword'

+Step 2: Define the Certificate Details
+Create a hashtable with the information for your certificate.

+$csrParams = @{
+    Country          = "US"
+    Email            = "it-adm@company.com"
+    Locality         = "San Francisco"
+    Organization     = "My Company"
+    OrganizationUnit = "IT Infrastructure"
+    StateOrProvince  = "California"
+}

+Step 3: Generate the CSR

+Execute the New-VIMachineCertificateSigningRequest cmdlet with the parameters you defined.
+This command instructs the ESXi host to generate a new private key and a CSR.
+The CSR is then returned to your PowerCLI session.

+$csr = New-VIMachineCertificateSigningRequest @csrParams

+Step 4: Save the CSR to a File
+The generated CSR is a block of Base64-encoded text.
+Save it to a .pem or .csr file.
+This is the file you will submit to your Certificate Authority (CA) for signing.

+$csr.CertificateRequestPEM | Out-File "C:Users\downloads\vcenter.csr.pem" -Force

+After completing these steps, you will have the vcenter.csr.pem file ready to be signed.
+Once your CA returns the signed certificate, ensure it includes the full chain of trust and use that file as the input for the ca_cert_path variable in the Ansible role.

 ## Variables

 This section describes all variables that can be used with this Ansible role.
 Each variable is listed below with its name, type, default value and a description of its purpose.